-Producing New Housing Units - Working with private and nonprofit developers or the Salem

-- Housing Authority, Salem will support the creation of affordable housing units through the conversion of underutilized buildings and parcels, often assisted with Salem's CDBG, HOME and/or CPA funds. - Preserving Existing Affordable Units Salem has several private rental developments with affordable units utilizing subsidies that will expire after a period of time.
-The city continues to negotiate the extension of affordability for expiring subsidized units. - Coordinating Funding to Support Affordable Housing The Affordable Housing Fund established by the City Council in 2006 and reactivated in 2018 provides resources to create and preserve affordable housing.
-The Trust obtained grant funds which were used in FY19 for planning and advocacy around affordable housing needs. - Raising Local Revenue to Address Housing Needs In 2012 the City passed the Community Preservation Act, which raises funds through a surcharge on property tax bills.
+- Producing New Housing Units Working with nonprofit developers or the Salem Housing Authority, Salem will support the creation of affordable housing units through the conversion of underutilized buildings and parcels, often assisted with Salem's CDBG, HOME and/or CPA funds. - The City of Salem Planning Board will continue to implement their policy that requires 10 percent of new housing to be set aside as affordable to households that earn 60 percent of the AMI or less. - Preserving Existing Affordable Units Salem has several private rental developments with affordable units utilizing subsidies that will expire after a period of time.
+The city continues to negotiate the extension of affordability for expiring subsidized units. - Raising Local Revenue to Address Housing Needs In 2012 the City passed the Community Preservation Act, which raises funds through a surcharge on property tax bills.
 CPA requires a minimum spending (or reserve) of 10% of the annual budget on community housing projects. - Improving Public Housing The Salem Housing Authority (SHA) owns and manages a portfolio of 715 units of public housing for low income elderly, family, and handicapped residents scattered across the city.
-Funding to preserve and maintain these properties is provided by DHCD and HUD. - Providing Rental Assistance SHA also administers 1,355 Section 8 vouchers.
-In addition, there are people residing in Salem with vouchers administered by other housing authorities and organizations in the region. - Providing First-Time Homebuyers Assistance The City provides families with the opportunity to own their first home through the First-Time Homebuyer Downpayment Assistance Loan Program.
+Funding to preserve and maintain these properties is provided by DHCD and HUD. - Providing Rental Assistance SHA also administers 1,335 Section 8 vouchers.
+In addition, there are people residing in Salem with vouchers administered by other housing authorities and

+- organizations in the region. - Providing First-Time Homebuyers Assistance The City provides families with the opportunity to own their first home through the First-Time Homebuyer Downpayment Assistance Loan Program.
 The program offers an additional \$1,000 for homeowners who complete Homebuyer Counseling.
 DPCD staff also provide assistance to coordinate other resources for homebuyers, including programs offered by Massachusetts Housing Partnership and MassHousing. - Rehabilitation of Existing Housing While older homes are integral to Salem's history and neighborhood fabric, they require a great deal of maintenance and may not meet current building codes.
 In response, the City administers a Housing Rehabilitation Loan Program to provide low-interest loans to owners of single and multi-family properties to address health and safety issues.
 The program was expanded to investor-owners with low- to moderate-income tenants to maintain affordable, quality rental properties and to discourage the conversion of affordable rental units into condominiums.
 Homeowners are also referred to NSCAP's weatherization program for energy-efficiency work before utilizing Salem's loan program, thereby reducing the homeowner's loan burden.
 In addition, the City offers deleading assistance for homeowners with a lead poisoned child through MassHousing's Get the Lead Out Program, which can be combined with the City's Housing Rehabilitation Loan Program. - Working Regionally to Increase the Supply of Housing As the housing market is not confined to city boundaries, ongoing multi-jurisdiction cooperation is needed to address the region's lack of affordable housing.
 No one city or town can, or should, bear the responsibility of providing all of the region's affordable units.
 Salem is committed to working with its partners in the North Shore HOME Consortium and with the region's mayors to encourage the development of housing throughout the area in an effort to increase the supply of housing for all.